3wayHimself/sagiri-bot/README.md

-# Blood Moon Bot:
+# Sagiri:

-Blood Moon Bot is a bot for Discord written in node.js using:
+Sagiri is a bot for Discord written in node.js using:

   - discord.js
   - node-googl